rhaefer/harospec/content/home/intro.md

  css_class = ""
 +++

 We transform **data** into meaningful **information** using innovative, cost-effective tools.
-Our [services] include GIS, data visualization, reporting, & analysis.
-The fields we [work] within vary but include urban planning, mobility, & sustainability.
-[Contact] us for more information and to solicit work.
+Our [services](http://reidhaefer.rbind.io/#services) include GIS, data visualization, reporting, & analysis.
+The fields we [work](http://reidhaefer.rbind.io/#work) within vary but often include urban planning and the environment.

-Placeholder for more text.
+[Contact](http://reidhaefer.rbind.io/#contact) us for more information and to solicit work.